-Though it can be disquieting and even annoying at times, scratching is considered to be natural cat behavior.
+Though it can be disheartening and even annoying at times, scratching is considered a natural, necessary cat behavior.
 In fact, it serves a few functions.
-Whether we like it or not, cats just like to scratch!
+Whether we like it or not, cats just need to scratch!

-However, what is normal to our tiny furball can become rather frustrating to deal with for pet owners like us, especially when our cat starts to destroy our furniture or even scratch family members.
+However, what is normal for cats can become rather frustrating to deal with for pet owners like us, especially when they destroy our furniture.

 This article will explain why cats scratch and what you can do to teach them not to scratch your furniture.

 Yes, it is normal for cats to scratch objects around them.
 They do it because:

 - It helps in conditioning their claws by getting rid of the dead outer sheath/layer.

 - It is a means of marking their territory by leaving a visual mark as well as their odor through the scent glands on their paws.

 - Scratching is a way for cats to stretch their entire body at the same time flexing their feet and claws.